MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

   - Azure Firewall

     [Azure Firewall](/azure/firewall/overview) is a service deployed in a VNet to filter traffic between cloud resources, on-premises, and the Internet.
-With Azure Firewall you can define rules and policies to allow or deny traffic at the network and application layers, and you can also benefit from the advanced threat protection features provided by Azure Firewall like IDPS, TLS inspection, and threat-intelligence based filtering.
+With Azure Firewall, you can define rules and policies to allow or deny traffic at the network and application layers.
+You can also benefit from the advanced threat protection features provided by Azure Firewall like IDPS, TLS inspection, and threat-intelligence based filtering.

   - Network security group